diogovalentte/homarr-iframes/docs/SOURCES.md

 ## ChangeDetection.io

 Shows cards for your watches' errors and changes from your [ChangeDetection.io](https://github.com/dgtlmoon/changedetection.io) instance.
 It'll show on the left if the change was viewed or not.
-A change is considered viewed by ChangeDetection.io when you look at the change's history (_to check the diffs between the last change and the actual_).
+A change is considered "viewed" by ChangeDetection.io when you look at the change's history (_to check the diffs between the last change and the actual_).

 - `CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `CHANGEDETECTIONIO_API_KEY`: an access API key used to access your ChangeDetection.io instance API.
 You can get it by going to **Settings -> API -> Generate API Key button**.
 - `CHANGEDETECTIONIO_CHANGED_LAST_HOURS`: number of hours to indicate if the iframe should show a watch change.
-If the watch's last changed time is within the last `x` hours, it'll show the watch, else no. Defaults to 24.
+If the watch's last changed time is within the last `x` hours, it'll show the watch; else no. Defaults to 24.

 ## Backrest
 Show [Backrest](https://github.com/garethgeorge/backrest) backup plans with error or warning status in the last 24 hours.
 Username and password are only required if you activated Backrest authentication.